Fully coupled functional equations for the quark sector of QCD: The quark gap equation

 where $C_{\!f}$ denotes the Casimir eigenvalue of the fundamental representation, with $C_{\!f} =4/3$ for $SU(3)$.

-Note that \Eq{eq:QuarkGapDetails} is finite due to the regularisation of the loop integral, as indicated in \eq{eq:MomReg}.
+Note that \Eq{eq:QuarkGapDetails} is finite due to the regularization of the loop integral, as indicated in \eq{eq:MomReg}.
 As mentioned there, the cutoff-dependences of the loop integral and of $Z_2$, $Z_{m_q}$, and $Z^{f}_{1}$, cancel against each other, giving finally rise to cutoff-independent functions $Z_q(p)$ and $M_q(p)$.
-As we discuss in the next section, an analogous renormalisation procedure renders the vertex $\fatg_\mu(q,-p)$ cutoff-independent.
+As we discuss in the next section, an analogous renormalization procedure renders the vertex $\fatg_\mu(q,-p)$ cutoff-independent.

 The gap equation in \eq{eq:QuarkGapDetails} can be projected on its Dirac vector and scalar parts by multiplying it with either $\id$ or $\pslash$ and performing the corresponding traces.
 This leads us to the standard set of coupled SDEs for $Z_q(p)$ and $M_q(p)$,